20 Mar Case Study: Defining an Innovation Strategy with a Global Hospitality Brand

 The Challenge:

-One of the world’s largest hospitality and travel brands, our client needed to define the current state of innovation in the company and curate an overarching vision for what the future of innovation could be.
-Our team was brought in to facilitate productive discussions with senior leaders, identify innovation gaps and overlap, and recommend areas for “how to win” in the innovation space moving forward.
+One of the world’s largest hospitality and travel brands, our client needed to define the current state of innovation in the company.
+To help them curate an overarching vision for what the future of innovation could be, they turned to The Design Gym.

 The Solution: